AnthonyNicklin/newage-auctions/README.md

 ### Continuous Integration

 Throughout the development of the project after setting up Heroku, TRAVIS CI tool was utilised to ensure that the builds would be runnable on the Heroku application, the commands for this are contained within the Travis.yml file.

+### Issues encountered

+#### Running asynchronous tasks
+I required my web application to set auctions to expire and also populate user shopping carts via an automated process.
+I found when researching how this can be done not be as straightforward as one would think.
+However, Celery came to the rescue.
+The initial set up for local development was OK but, I ran into issues when trying to deploy to Heroku.
+Heroku requires additional dynos and configuration which at first upsetted the way it was working locally.

+#### Stripe client-side error messages
+I have been unable to get stripe errors messages for errors that happen on the client-side to display.
+An example is, as this application uses the test api keys the card number 4242424242424242 will only work.
+When trying to submit another card number Stripes error messages are failing to display.
+After a lot of troubleshooting I have still been unable to overcome this but will continue to work on this problem.

+Stripe client-side error messages is the only bug that has not been resolved due to time left on the course.

 ## Deployment